-- It maintain the privacy of the user.
+- It maintains the privacy of the user.

 - The performance of the Linux system is much higher than other operating systems.
 It allows a large number of people to work at the same time and it handles them efficiently.